sendbird/sendbird-calls-ios/README.md

 For an in depth guide, read on from [Carthage’s ReadMe](https://github.com/Carthage/Carthage#quick-start)

+### Direct Install
+If you do not prefer to use CocoaPods to install Calls SDK, you can choose to integrate SendBirdCalls directly into your project.
+SendBirdCalls framework is provided as fat `.framework` file and `.xcframework` file.
+1. Grab the framework file by one of the following:
+    - Direct download from git releases
+    - Git Submodules
+    - Other package managers
+2. Copy the downloaded framework file into your project directory.
+3. Go to `General` tab of your Xcode Project Navigator, and scroll down to `Frameworks, Libraries, and Embedded Content` menu.
+4. Click the `+` button, choose `Add other...` drop down menu, and select `Add files...` option.
+5. From the file navigator, select the framework that you've previously downloaded.
+6. Select `Embed & Sign` option in the `Embed` menu of the selected framework.

+Because `SendBirdCalls` requires `SendBirdWebRTC` as a dependency, you need to install `SendBirdWebRTC` as well.
+- Navigate to [SendBirdWebRTC Repository](https://github.com/sendbird/sendbird-webrtc-ios) and perform the above steps 1-6 similarly.

 ## Configure the Application for the SDK

 ### Background Mode